Losant/react-losant-dashboard-block/README.md

 ## Usage

-To use the component, simply import it into your React app and then include the tag in your `render` function.
+To use the component, simply import it into your React app and then include the tag in your `render` function. **Your dashboard must be public in order to use this component.**

 ```
 import LosantDashboardBlock 'react-losant-dashboard-block';